 Homemade Italian Bread is easier than you think!
 You’ll be so proud when this delicious, crusty loaf comes out of your oven.
 It’s vegan too.
-Don’t miss the video!
+Don’t miss the video and step-by-step photos!

 There’s nothing like the sense of accomplishment that comes from baking your own bread.